 I made this for our Canadian Thanksgiving this year.
 And for those of you who have not celebrated Thanksgiving yet... my American friends... add this to your menu.
 And if you have celebrated Thanksgiving already, add this to Sunday's menu.
 Because it is apple season and if you have apples you will want to make this cake.

 For the crust, make sure you press the crumb mixture up the sides of the pan.

 This is a dense cheesecake and I did go the extra effort and baked the cake in a water bath.
-Although I didn’t really care if the cake cracked — the top was going to be covered in apples and crispy streusel and caramel, anyways… but still it is a dense one and the water bath seems to help cook it cake more gently.
-See this post for far better instructions on how to use the water-bath method.
+Although I didn't really care if the cake cracked -- the top was going to be covered in apples and crispy streusel and caramel, anyways... but still it is a dense one and the water bath seems to help cook the cake more gently.
+See this post for far better instructions on how to use the water bath method.

 The streusel topping can be made at any time.
 I made it after the cake came out of the oven.
 Watch it carefully, it will burn quickly.
 I found that it goes from perfect to burnt in less than 2 minutes.
 It will also crisp up as it cools.
 So if you think it is a little chewy - but not yet burnt - that is likely the best time to take it out of the oven.